JCalderan/xebicon2019-spinnaker-handson/README.md

 ![Spinnaker logo](./spinnakerLogo.png)

-This hands on is an introduction to Spinnaker as a tool to setup Continuous Deployment on Kubernetes.
+This hands-on is an introduction to Spinnaker as a tool to setup Continuous Deployment on Kubernetes.

 ## Plan
 - Part 1 : Get started 🌶